Suzanna-Linn/slua/docs/moving-operators.md

 </td></tr></table>

 In LSL both operators are always evaluated.
-In SLua, sometimes only the left operator is evaluated:
+In SLua sometimes only the left operator is evaluated:
 - with "and", if the left operator is false, the result is false, and the right operator is not evaluated
 - with "or", if the left operator is true, the result is true, and the right operator is not evaluated

 We can do:
 - <code class="language-slua">if people > 0 and total / people > 10 then</code>
   - If people is 0 the right operator ( total / people ) is not evaluated, and we don't divide by zero

 We can use them as value selectors:
 - <code class="language-slua">result = optionA and optionB</code>